Skip navigation

 Your body quickly turns carbohydrates into a sugar called glucose, which is your body's main source of energy.
 This raises your blood sugar, or blood glucose level.

 Most foods that contain carbohydrates are nutritious and are an important part of a healthy diet.
-For diabetes, the goal is not to avoid carbohydrates in the diet completely, but to make sure that you are not eating too many.
+For people with diabetes, the goal is not to avoid carbohydrates in the diet completely, but to make sure that you are not eating too many.
 Eating a regular amount of carbohydrates throughout the day can help keep your blood sugar level steady.

 People with diabetes can better control their blood sugar if they count how many carbohydrates they eat.
 People with diabetes who take insulin can use carb counting to help them determine the exact dose of insulin they need at meals.

-Your dietitian or diabetes educator will teach you a technique called "carb counting."
+Your dietitian or diabetes educator will teach you a technique called carb counting.

 Types of Carbohydrates